TeamHaxGD/GDDocs/endpoints/boomlings.com/database/blockGJUser20.md

 #### accountID
 #### gjp
 #### targetAccountID
-The person the game should block.
+The person the server should block.
 #### secret
 Wmfd2893gb7